 The skin also loses moisture as a result of the constant scratching, which can make it become dry and hardened, thereby inducing scarring.
 The scars can look different, depending on a person’s skin tone.
 On light skin, patches may appear pink or red, while on darker skin, they look more grey.

-There isn’t a simple yes or no answer to this question; whether or not your scarring will ever completely go away depends on factors like how dark or aggressive the scarring is, to begin with, your skin type, and how well you care for your skin.
+There isn’t a simple yes or no answer to this question; whether or not your scarring will ever completely go away depends on factors like how deep or pronounced the scarring is, to begin with, your skin type, and how well you care for your skin.

-Evidence suggests that those with darker skin are more likely to suffer from a severe case of eczema and, consequently, be left with darker scarring, but treatments to lighten such areas are the same, no matter the skin type.
+Evidence suggests that those with darker skin are more likely to suffer from severe eczema and darker scarring.
+However, treatments to lighten such areas are the same, no matter the skin type.

-While light scarring usually disappears over time and through proper skin care, darker patches will probably stick around for the long haul and become somewhat lighter at best – but you can always use makeup to cover them up if they’re bothering you.
+While light scarring usually disappears over time and through proper skin care, darker patches will probably stick around for the long haul and become somewhat lighter at best.
+You can always use makeup to cover them up if they’re bothering you.

-The first rule to fight to the scar is to avoid scratching, no matter how intense it gets.
-Of course, this is easier said than done, and despite every effort to cease the scratch while you’re awake, there’s just no guarantee that you’ll stick to it whilst asleep.
+The first rule to fight scarring is to avoid scratching, no matter how intense it gets.
+Of course, this is easier said than done, and despite every effort to refrain from scratching while you’re awake, there’s no guarantee you can avoid it while asleep.
 You could always try wearing eczema gloves at bedtime to prevent scratching and protect your skin.

 Knowing your eczema triggers can work wonders for preventing future flare-ups and lessen existing ones.
 Whether its stress, allergies, soaps or lotions, or certain foods, steering clear of anything that aggravates your sensitive skin is essential.